-When you apply for Social Security disability benefits, one of the first things the Social Security Administration (SSA) will want to know is whether your medical disorder is severe enough to qualify you for benefits.
-To determine this, the SSA will send your file to the Disability Determination Service (DDS) for a medical review.
-The DDS is concerned only with determining your medical eligibility for disability benefits (not your legal or financial eligibility).
+When you apply for Social Security disability benefits, the Social Security Administration (SSA) wants to know whether your medical disorder is severe enough for you to qualify for benefits.
+To determine this, the SSA will send your file to the Disability Determination Service (DDS) agency in your state for a medical review.
+DDS is concerned only with determining your medical eligibility for disability benefits (not your legal or financial eligibility).

-Any time your claim for disability is evaluated -- whether at the DDS or when you appeal a DDS decision -- SSA procedures require that specific issues be addressed in a specific order.
+Any time your claim for disability is evaluated -- whether at DDS or when you appeal a DDS decision -- Social Security procedures require that specific issues be addressed, in a specific order.
 This is done to make sure that everyone gets the same consideration.
-If at any point in the SSA's five-step analysis, the evaluating agency or court determines that your impairments justify disability, the evaluation ends.
+If at any point in the SSA's five-step analysis, the evaluating agency or court determines that your impairments justify a grant of disability benefits, the evaluation ends.
 This article explains what happens at every step in the disability determination process.

 Step 1.
 Are You Engaged in Substantial Gainful Activity?

-If you are working and making a certain amount of money ($1,070 per month or more in 2014), you are probaby doing what's called "substantial gainful activity" (SGA).
-If you earn more than the SGA level, even if you have an impairment that meets the requirements for disability, you won't qualify for Social Security disability benefits.
-If you are under the SGA limit, the analysis proceeds to Step 2.
+First Social Security checks to see if you're currently working or if you've worked since you applied for benefits.
+If you are working and making a certain amount of money ($1,070 per month or more in 2014), you are probably doing what's called "substantial gainful activity" (SGA, or work).
+If you earn more than the allowed level for SGA, you won't qualify for Social Security disability benefits, even if you have an impairment that meets the requirements for disability.
+If you have no earnings or your earnings fall under the SGA limit, the analysis proceeds to Step 2.

 Step 2.
 How Severe Are Your Impairments?

 The second step involves a determination of the severity of your impairments.
-If your impairments do not (or should not) significantly limit the work you could do, your impairment will be considered not severe (or non-severe, mild, or slight).
-Your claim will be denied if your impairments (individually or combined) are not severe.
+If the DDS claims examiner finds that your impairments do not (or should not) significantly limit the work you could do, your impairment will be considered not severe (or non-severe, mild, or slight).
+Your claim will be denied if none of your impairments (individually or combined) are considered severe.
 Medical conditions cover the range of severity from "not severe" to "incapacitating."

 If your impairments are determined to be significant -- that is, they are more than "not severe" -- the analysis proceeds to Step 3 for further analysis of the level of severity.